viceCommodore/entropy-docs/docs/02_ENTROPY A/02_Ashar_Configuration.md

 ![alt text](app1.jpg)

-8. Select Ashlar from the list of available devices
+8. Select Ashlar from the list of available devices.

 ![alt text](app2.jpg)

-9. Enter the address of your new solana wallet and hit submit
+9. Enter the address of your new solana wallet and hit submit.

 ![alt text](app3.jpg)

-10. Select your Wifi network and enter the password when prompted
+10. Select your Wifi network and enter the password when prompted.

 ![alt text](app4.jpg)